elena19m/cloud-courses/website/docs/common/jobs/_cronjobs.md

     app: postgres
 ```

-The pgsql.yaml file deploys a database server.
+The `pgsql.yaml` file deploys a database server.
-For this database server we need to create backups which will be storen in another volume which will them be deployed off-site.
+For this database server we need to create backups which will be store in another volume which will them be deployed off-site.

 In order to prepare the setup we first need to create the database that we will be creating.
 Run the following command to setup the database deployment and service in the lab directory:

 ```
-oc apply -f pgsql.yaml
+kubectl apply -f pgsql.yaml
 ```

-We will start from the followin already created CronJob:
+We will start from the following already created CronJob:
 ```
 apiVersion: batch/v1
 kind: CronJob